An investigation of its origins, doctrines and dogmas

 I shall begin at the beginning by asking who was the first Pope, or rather, Bishop of Rome, for many important things depend upon this, and discovering the answer may provide some surprises, as well as profitable information and some amusement!
 According to the Catholic Church, St. Peter was the first Bishop of Rome and the first Pope.
 In fact, the whole position of the Popes until the present day, hinges upon this article of faith.
 The rights of succession and all the powers of all the Bishops or Popes who followed after St. Peter depend upon him being the first Pope of Rome who suffered martyrdom at the hands of the Romans.
 But here we encounter our first surprise for St. Peter was neither martyred in Rome, nor was he the first Bishop there, and it is doubtful whether he ever visited Rome at all!

-St. Paul never mentions him as being present with the Brethren during St. Paul's stay in the Holy City, though he mentions all the others who were with him, and sends greetings from them all to the Apostles and dignitaries of the early congregations as we may read Paul's letters in the New Testament.
+St. Paul never mentions him as being present with the Brethren during St. Paul's stay in the Holy City, though he mentions all the others who were with him, and sends greetings from them all to the Apostles and dignitaries of the early congregations as we may read in Paul's letters in the New Testament.

 Tradition tells us that St. Peter went to Rome in order to confront Simon Magus, the great Magician at the court of the Roman Emperor Nero.
 At their first meeting, during which Nero was present, Simon flew up in the air in order to show off his great magical powers, but the devil, who had raised him, struck with dread and terror at the name Jesus, whom Peter invoked, let Simon fall to the ground, whereupon he broke both his legs.
 Should any readers doubt this event actually took place, the helpful tourist guides in the Vatican City will be only too pleased to show them the prints of St. Peter's knees in the very stone upon which he is said to have kneeled that day, and point out another stone that it is still dyed with the blood of the wicked Magician!